StarchyPhantom/Mini-Assignments-Archive/README.md

 Python projects end with py, m, or have "fintech" in the name
 Showcases: Binary trees, AVLs, linked stacks/queues, assorted data structures

+ARM projects in CP216 folder
+Showcases: Subroutines, peripherals (input/output with UART), and interrupt handling.